MrKai77/MrKai77/README.md

 ### Loop

-Window management made elegant.
 Loop is a one-of-a-kind, radial menu-based macOS window manager designed to streamline multitasking.
 Built entirely in SwiftUI, it features a fully customized user interface for a seamless experience.

 ### Luminare

 The modern, translucent design system made with SwiftUI.
-Featuring custom SwiftUI components, this package powers the settings window of Loop, and many more to come!
+Featuring custom components, this package powers the settings window of Loop, and many more to come!

 ### DynamicNotchKit

-Seamlessly adapt your macOS app to the notch era.
 A Swift package that helps developers integrate macOS’s notch into their apps effortlessly.

 ### Alula

 Empowering bird enthusiasts and protecting our feathered friends - one snap at a time.
-A winning submission at **Calgary Hacks 2025**, Alula uses CoreML for real-time bird identification through your camera.
+A winning submission at **Calgary Hacks 2025**, Alula uses Core ML and Vision for real-time bird identification through your camera.
 With a backend-powered leaderboard, it encourages users to explore and learn more about birds.

 ### SustainaPals